 Many more French people speak English today, so perhaps being addressed in English rather than in French doesn't get such a negative reaction as it did before.
 France has become more open to the world, a consequence of globalization, more people traveling, and all that.

-You've led nearly all of Rick Steves' France tour itineraries — including Paris and the Heart of France, the Paris city tour, Loire to South of France, and Wine Regions of Eastern France.
-From a guide's perspective, characterize the differences.
+You've led nearly all of Rick Steves' France tours — including Paris & the Heart of France, the Paris city tour, Loire to South of France, and the Best of Eastern France.
+From a guide's perspective, characterize the differences for us.

 Who do you find to be the most interesting person in French history?